stolenfallen1/Dna-LandingPageAct/README.md

 # Dna-LandingPageAct
-This is my landing page activity
+This is my landing page activity during my Internship in DNA Micro Software Inc.